DiegelD/CarND-Capstone/README.md

 ---
 1. System Architecture
 2. Prediction
-3. Behavior Planner
+3. Planning
-4. Trajectory Planner
+4. Control
+5. Debugging
-5. Appendix: *Build Instructions & Simulator* ...
+6. Appendix: *Build Instructions & Simulator* ...

 ## Intro Behavior Planner
 The following system architecute diagm showing the ROS nodes and topic used in this project.